EECS Undergraduate Curriculum

 - Learn to communicate their ideas to be effective in collaboration with other members of engineering teams.

 - Acquire the background in humanities and social sciences required to be effective as engineers, leaders, and citizens.

 - Achieve an understanding of conceptual foundations and emerging applications over a broad range of electrical engineering, computer engineering, and computer science subjects.

 - Gain professional maturity through selection of their individual courses of study.

 Within the EECS major, students may choose to further specialize their course of study.
 Formal "options" within the EECS curriculum include:

-EECS Undergraduate Notes is a handbook given to each entering EECS student.
-The Notes contains lots of information about the major as well as detailed sample curricula recommended by faculty advisors in each option.
+EECS Undergraduate Handbook is a handbook given to each entering EECS student.
+The Handbook contains lots of information about the major as well as detailed sample curricula recommended by faculty advisors in each option.

 |Information for Prospective Undergraduates|